Products

 The UK Pensions Act 2014 legislates periodic review of the State Pension Age, considering several factors like changes in life expectancy.

-Note: As we mentioned earlier, transgender people are eligible for State Pension as per their acquired gender under the new Pension rule.
+Note: As mentioned earlier, transgender people are eligible for State Pension as per their acquired gender under the new Pension rule.

 The bad news?

-It may affect your entitlement to other benefits like Pension Credit, Housing Benefit, and Council Tax Reduction.
+• It may affect your entitlement to other benefits like Pension Credit, Housing Benefit, and Council Tax Reduction.

 The amount of increase and the minimum time limit for deferring varies for old and new pension systems.

-Under the old rule, the State Pension increases by 1% for a minimum of 5 weeks of deferral — or 10.4% yearly.
+• Under the old rule, the State Pension increases by 1% for a minimum of 5 weeks of deferral — or 10.4% yearly.

-But you’ll get the yearly pension increases only if you live in a country part of the European Economic Area (EEA) or have a social security agreement with the UK, like Iceland and Canada.
+But you’ll get the yearly pension increases only if you live in a country that is part of the European Economic Area (EEA) or have a social security agreement with the UK, like Iceland and Canada.

 If you’ve previously worked (or have retired) in another country, you may claim that country’s State Pension in addition to the UK State Pension.